DadaMonad/dadamonad.github.io/yjs/theory.md

 In contrast, an OT algorithm can have an empty History Buffer while the document size is very big.

 Eventually (after I published my paper), I will provide more information about YATA.

-So, how did I come up with the name for the implementation (Yatta! is not YATA)?
-Yatta! means "I did it!" in Japanese.
-You scream it when you accomplish something (for proper application I refer to the Yatta-man in [Heroes](http://heroeswiki.com/Yatta!)).
-There is also this awesome video on the Internet that will change your life [Yatta](https://www.youtube.com/watch?v=kL5DDSglM_s).